Lighthouses of Spain: Western Andalusia

 #Punta Paloma (1)

 1894.
 Inactive, apparently since 2004, and demolished in 2007.
 2-story octagonal masonry tower incorporated as part of a keeper's house; the light was shown through a square second-story window.
-The active light was moved temporarily to a 5 m (17 ft) square post.
-Google's satellite view is deliberately blurred (military reservation).
 The house was in very poor condition, having been unoccupied since the light was automated in 1973.
-The light was moved to a square white concrete post with gallery.
+The light was moved to a 5 m (17 ft) square white concrete post with gallery.
 Located on a promontory at the end of provincial road CA-222, about 10 km (6 mi) west of La Peña.
-Site closed (military reservation closed to the public).
+Site appears open.
 ARLHS SPA-248.

 Punta Paloma (3)

 2020.
 Active; focal plane 50 m (164 ft); focal plane 45 m (148 ft); white or red light, depending on direction, occulting once every 5 s.
 Approx. 9 m (30 ft) white octagonal tower.
 The tower, designed by the architect Manuel Matoses, has sides that are rotated by 10° between the base and the roof.
-A good photo is available and Trabas has Meyer's closeup, Located on the site of the original lighthouse.
-Site and tower closed (military reservation closed to the public).
+A good photo is available, Trabas has Meyer's closeup, a 2023 photo is available, and Google has a satellite view.
+Located on the site of the original lighthouse.
+Site appears open, tower closed.
 ES-20070; Admiralty D2412; NGA 4112.

 * Camarinal (Cabo de Gracia)

 1989.
 Active; focal plane 75 m (246 ft); white light occulting twice every 5 s.
 20 m (66 ft) round stone watchtower converted into a lighthouse by adding a lantern mounted on 8 posts on the roof.
 The unpainted tower is a 16th century watchtower built of cut, fitted stone.
 Access is through a door midway in the tower, reached by a stairway that spirals up a post next to the tower.
-A photo is at right, Trabas has an excellent closeup photo by Meyer, Werning also has a fine photo, a 2021 photo is available, Alfonso Lopez Saez has a street view, and Google has a satellite view.
+Luis Galiana Jaraba's closeup 2022 photo is at right, Trabas has an excellent closeup photo by Meyer, Wikimedia has a good 2008 photo, Alfonso Lopez Saez has a street view, and Google has a satellite view.
 Located on a high promontory near Camarinal, halfway between Barbate and Tarifa.
 Accessible by road; limited parking provided.
 Site open, tower closed. .
 ARLHS SPA-336; ES-20065; Admiralty D2411.5; NGA 4110.

 Barbate Lighthouses